mlip-cmu/book/12-scaling-the-system.md

 <figcaption>

 Architecture diagram of the TensorFlow Parameter Server architecture from 🗎 Li, Mu, et al. "[Scaling distributed machine learning with the parameter server](https://www.usenix.org/system/files/conference/osdi14/osdi14-paper-li_mu.pdf)."
 OSDI, 2014.
 On the top, the server group holds the model parameters and merges parameter updates from the workers.
-Workers perform gradient descent learning on subsets of the data and send updates to parameters back to the server, batched and compressed to save bandwidth.
+Workers perform gradient descent learning on subsets of the data and send updates to parameters back to the server, batched and compressed to save bandwidth. <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>